rasatpc/Xfce-FvwmEXT/setup/INSTALL.md

 Download:
 * https://github.com/rasatpc/Xfce-FvwmEXT/archive/refs/heads/main.zip

-Extract and copy subfolders to ~/.fvwm
+Extract the subfolders to ~/.fvwm

 XFCE
 ====

 Load Fvwm at login:
-* COPY ~/.fvwm/setup/autostart/XfceFvwm2-3.desktop to /.config/autostart/
+* `cp .fvwm/Xfce-FvwmEXT-main/setup/autostart/XfceFvwm2-3.desktop ~/.config/autostart`

 OR create XfceFvwm2-3.desktop with below content.
 (At startup a script checks if Fvwm2 or 3 and replaces with correct desktop file).